compose/bach/README.md

-      --nodecodeca     Do not Decode base64 CA Certificates --raw            Output raw JSON responses (disables --watch) --token string   Your API Token (default "Your API Token") --wait           Automatically silently wait for a resulting recipe to complete --watch          Automatically watch a resulting recipe
+      --nodecodeca     Do not Decode base64 CA Certificates --raw            Output raw JSON responses (disables --watch) --token string   Your API Token (default "Your API Token") --wait           Automatically silently wait for a resulting recipe to finish --watch          Automatically watch a resulting recipe

 Use "bach [command] --help" for more information about a command.